nwsw/nwcplugin-api/api/overview.md

 `<Object-Type-Name>.nwcuser.lua`

 The `<Object-Type-Name>` must start with a letter, and is currently restricted to the ASCII character set.
 It is recommended that all object types include a short author identifier with a dot prefix.
-For example, all user object types created by Noteworthy Software will always include a `.nw` extension to uniquely identify them.
+For example, all object types created by Noteworthy Software will always include a `.nw` extension to uniquely identify them.

 ## Event Methods - Hooking into NWC

-Each user object type's Lua script must return an event method table that will be used to subclass all NWC User objects that share the matching `<Object-Type-Name>`.
+Each object type's Lua script must return an event method table that will be used to subclass any objects that share the matching `<Object-Type-Name>`.
 This should be done at the end of the plugin's script:

 ```Lua
 return {